att-comdev/valet/valet_os/README.md

 The following changes are made in ``/etc/heat/heat.conf``.

 Set the ``plugin_dirs`` option in the ``[DEFAULT]`` section so that Heat can locate and use the Valet Stack Lifecycle Plugin.
-The directory used depends on how valet-openstack was installed.
+The directory path depends on how valet-openstack was installed.

 **Production:**